Monkex (MONKEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Monkex Historical Price

-According to the latest data gathered on Monkex live price page, the current price of Monkex is 0.00892468USD.
-The circulating supply of Monkex(MONKEX) is 5.88M MONKEX , giving it a market capitalization of $52.46K.
+According to the latest data gathered on Monkex live price page, the current price of Monkex is 0.00918762USD.
+The circulating supply of Monkex(MONKEX) is 5.87M MONKEX , giving it a market capitalization of $53.97K.

 The Monkex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MONKEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.